GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Method

 \section{Method}

-We propose~\ours, a hybrid optimization framework built upon profiling of routing behaviors.
-During profiling, per-layer expert selections are recorded to derive expert affinity matrices and load statistics.
-Guided by these results, the framework integrates offline non-uniform hierarchical expert grouping (Section~\ref{sec:grouping}) and dynamic replication based on load skew (Section~\ref{sec:replication}) with online locality-aware routing incorporating load prediction (Section~\ref{sec:routing policy}).
-This comprehensive design effectively reduces communication overhead while improving computational load balance in multi-node, multi-GPU SMoE inference, as illustrated in Figure~\ref{fig:overview}.
+To address the trade-off observed in Section~\ref{sec:observation}, we propose~\ours, a hybrid optimization framework built on profiling of routing behaviors.
+During profiling, per-layer expert selections are recorded to construct expert affinity matrices and load statistics.
+Guided by this analysis, the framework integrates offline non-uniform hierarchical expert grouping (Section~\ref{sec:grouping}) and dynamic replication based on load skew (Section~\ref{sec:replication}) with online locality-aware routing with load prediction (Section~\ref{sec:routing policy}).
+As illustrated in Figure~\ref{fig:overview}, this comprehensive design effectively reduces communication overhead and improves computational load balance in multi-node, multi-GPU SMoE inference, while maintaining model accuracy.